 - You must be a 501 3c non-profit organization or in the process of working to become a non-profit OR an animal control facility. - You must follow all medical requirements listed below. - You must be willing and able to temperament test all dogs over 6 months of age and send the evaluation/s forms with the pets medical records prior to transport.
-(We use a modified SAFER testing form established by Emily Weiss) which can be found IN THE ATTACHED EMAIL. - We cannot accept dogs/cats from facilities that have active outbreaks of diseases including, but not limited to, parvo, distemper, panleuk, ringworm and URI's. - We can not and will not accept aggressive animals or pets with bite histories. - Each animal or litter MUST come with a health certificate issued by a licensed veterinarian. - All puppies must be at least 8 weeks old and have had 3 distemper vaccinations PRIOR to transport. - NO pets can come with wounds, bites, lesions, abscesses, scratches, or scars of unknown origin!
+(We use a modified SAFER testing form established by Emily Weiss) which can be found IN THE ATTACHED EMAIL. - We cannot accept dogs/cats from facilities that have active outbreaks of diseases including, but not limited to, parvo, distemper, panleuk, ringworm and URI's. - We can not and will not accept aggressive animals or pets with bite histories. - Each animal or litter MUST come with a health certificate issued by a licensed veterinarian. - All puppies must be at least 10 weeks old and have had 3 distemper vaccinations (that cover the parvo strain TYPE 2B most distemper combo vax DO NOT cover this strain and you must make sure the vaccines are appropriate) PRIOR to transport. shelters sending from the South MUST be vaccinating for the type 2b strain of parvo virus... the Vaccine below is the one that most shelters use and protect against this horrible strain of the type 2b parvo strain.

+- NO pets can come with wounds, bites, lesions, abscesses, scratches, or scars of unknown origin!
 Otherwise, they would be euthanized based on our strict MASSACHUSETTS state laws surrounding rabies issues. - All pets must be previously vaccinated with 3 distempers PRIOR to transport (see vaccination requirements below) and travel with their medical records. - No females known to be in heat (swollen vulva or bleeding) should be transported. - No wolves or wolf hybrids. - No pit bulls/mixes please we have plenty of our own. - No pets requiring medical treatments during transportation and no animals on medication. - All pets must have ID collars on with their name clearly written we use and recommend www.tabband.com